boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 In the second approach, the full :math:`2`\ -D system is being solved.
-This requires PETSc to be built with BOUT++.
+The available solvers for this approach are 'multigrid' using a multigrid algorithm; 'naulin' using an iterative scheme to correct the FFT-based approach; or 'petsc' using KSP linear solvers from the PETSc library (this requires PETSc to be built with BOUT++).

 The `Laplacian` class is defined in ``invert_laplace.hxx`` and solves